Gorno-Altaysk

 The population stands at around 64,000 people as of 2020 with steady growth over the recent years.
-In the past the town was known as Ulala (up until June 23, 1932) and then Oyrot-Tura (June 23, 1932 - January 7, 1948).
+In the past, the town was known as Ulala (until June 23, 1932) and then Oyrot-Tura (June 23, 1932 - January 7, 1948).

 History

 The selo of Ulala (Улала) was established in 1824 when migrants moved to this area from Biysk.
 When Oirot Autonomous Oblast was established on June 1, 1922, Ulala became its administrative center.
 On February 27, 1928, Ulala was granted town status and on June 23, 1932, it was renamed Oyrot-Tura (Ойрот-Тура).
 The present name was given to the town on January 7, 1948.

+In 1994 a monument was erected on Lenin Street in memory of those executed in the 1930s.

 Climate

 Gorno-Altaysk has a humid continental climate (Köppen Dfb) characterised by frigid winters and warm to very warm summers.
 Precipitation is moderate and is much higher in the hotter summer months than in the frigid winter season, when it falls entirely as low-water-content snow.